DavidVLe1/medieval-platform-shooter/readme.md

 - Store and retrieve game progress, Save and load game settings.
 (User).
 - Playable Character Can store and use items.
 (Guest, User).
 - Playable Character can interact with npc and enemies.
 (Guest, User).
-- Can view leaderboard and compare their score with other people's score.
-(User).
+- Can view leaderboard and Compete for top positions on leaderboards, View high scores of other players.
+(User) maybe also (Guest).
 - Playable Character can gain experience points from defeating enemies.
 (Guest, User).
-- Interact with NPCs, Receive quests or missions from NPCs.
+- Interact with NPCs, Receive quests,items or exp from NPCs.
 (Guest, User).
-- Compete for top positions on leaderboards, View high scores of other players.
-(User) maybe also (Guest).
 - Capture in-game events and achievements, Display event history.
 (Anyone)
 - Unlock and earn achievements, Showcase earned achievements to others.
 (User)